raveberry/raveberry/README.md

 docker-compose -f icecast.docker-compose.yml up -d
 ```

 Raveberry is now accessible at `http://localhost/` or `http://<your hostname>/` for other devices in the network.
 To use a different password for the `admin` user than the default password `admin`, set an environment variable `ADMIN_PASSWORD`.
-Similarly, `STREAM_PASSWORD` sets the password to access the remote stream.
+Similarly, `STREAM_PASSWORD` sets the password to access the remote stream, `STREAM_NOAUTH=1` disables password protection.

 If there is no sound, you might need to provide your UID an GID for pulse to work: `UID=$(id -u) GID=$(id -g) docker-compose up -d`